stuartellis/stuartellis-site-hugo/content/articles/minikube.md

 # Overview

 Minikube sets up and manage Kubernetes on a single system.
 This system could be a developer laptop, but it could also be a Linux server.
-For example, Minikube can be run on a CI system, to provide a cluster for integration tests.
+For example, you can run Minikube on a CI system, to provide a cluster for integration tests.

 Use Minikube to develop applications that will be deployed on Kubernetes clusters.
 You can also use it to develop and test cluster configurations.